Internet Network Settings (how to work around a Firewall)

 We recommend that both the upload and download speeds of your network be at least 15 Mbps.
 Check your network to ensure it is suitable.

-Ensure you are following all the usual best practices.
+Ensure you are following all the usual .

 Because audio/video traffic requires consistent network speeds for high-quality broadcasting, we recommend that you use hardwired Ethernet connections as opposed to Wi-Fi.